wso2/docs-is/en/docs/includes/running-an-sts-client.md

 3. Build the client using `mvn install`.

-4. Once the client is built successfully, run the `sts-client.sh` file in Unix or `sts-client.bat` in Windows.
+4. Once the client is built successfully, run the `sts-client.sh` file in Unix or the `sts-client.bat` file in Windows.

 You can see that the SAML token issued from the STS is being printed by the client.